Metrodorus of Lampsacus (the younger): Philosophy

 The philosophy of Metrodorus appears to have been of a more sensual kind than that of Epicurus.
 Perfect happiness, according to Cicero's account, he made to consist in having a well-constituted body, and knowing that it would always remain so.
 He found fault with his brother for not admitting that the belly was the test and measure of every thing that pertained to a happy life.
-According to Seneca, Epicurus placed Metrodorus among those who require assistance in working their way towards truth.
+According to Seneca, Epicurus placed Metrodorus among those who previously required assistance from others to find their way towards the truth, compared with others who could find the truth on their own without any assistance (Epicurus considering himself in this category).

 Diogenes Laërtius lists the following works by Metrodorus: